oevkaya/oevkaya/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Padova University as a postdoc researcher and at Predica AI as part-time data scientist
+- 🔭 I’m currently working at the University of Edinburgh (School of Mathematics) as a University Teacher and at Boshporus AI as part-time data scientist
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...